-With respect to discriminative ability, the model-based c-for-benefit (mbcb) provides both a normal performance measure and an expected (case-mix adjusted) reference level for new data.
-The latter is relevant since concordance probabilities are known to be sensitive to case-mix \cite{nieboer_assessing_2016}.
-Also, bootstrap procedures are available to adjust for optimism during model development.
-In the simulation study, the mbcb estimates were best in terms of both bias and root mean squared error across simulation settings.
-Both matching-based measures of discriminative performance had specific downsides.
-The original cben-$\hat{\delta}$ has a difficult interpretation and was downward biased in the simulation study, but was very stable throughout.
-The adaptations implemented in the cben-$\hat{y}^0$ did remove the bias, but at the cost of much larger variability.
-We hypothesize that the stability of the mbcb is due to the lack of a need for a matching algorithm.
-The large variability of cben-$\hat{y}^0$ likely relates to strong reliance of the matching procedure on the accuracy of predicted control outcome risk.
+In terms of discriminative ability, the proposed model-based c-for-benefit (mbcb) provides both a normal performance measure and an expected (case-mix adjusted) reference level for new data (in line with the model-based c-statistic \cite{van_klaveren_new_2016}.
+The latter is relevant because concordance probabilities are known to be sensitive to case-mix \cite{nieboer_assessing_2016}.
+Also, bootstrap procedures were proposed that adjust for optimism when no external data are available.
+In the simulation study, the mbcb estimates were best in terms of both bias and root mean square error across settings.
+The original cben-$\hat{\delta}$ \cite{van_klaveren_proposed_2018} has a more difficult interpretation and was downward biased in the simulation study, but was very stable throughout.
+In contrast, the recent cben$_{ppte}$ \cite{maas_performance_2023, van_klaveren_measuring_2023} was consistently optimistic.
+Our adaptation of the matching-based c-for-benefits (the cben-$\hat{y}^0$) removed the bias, but at too high a cost in terms of variability.
+We hypothesize that the stability of the mbcb is due to the lack of need for a matching algorithm.

-With respect to calibration, the potential outcomes framework provided a model-based method that evaluates ITE prediction in the treated individuals, against an offset of prediction outcome risk under control treatment.
-Compared to traditional calibration measures at the level of the outcome of interest, calibration of ITE predictions has the additional challenge that ITEs are in fact relative effects.
-As such, correct calibration of ITEs depends on correct calibration of outcome risk under control treatment.
-In line, local updating of the model predicting control outcome risk proved paramount for valid assessment of ITE calibration.